 Step 1 – Register as an Employer

-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Account Number from the Wisconsin Department of Revenue and Employer Registration with the Wisconsin Department of Workforce Development.
+Wisconsin employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS), in addition to the Withholding Account Number from the Wisconsin Department of Revenue and Employer Registration with the Wisconsin Department of Workforce Development.

 Step 2 – Employee Eligibility Verification